KonduriSriniketh/Object_Detection_Postion_Marking/README.md

 ## zed_obj_dec_pos_tag
 **Instructions to use the object detection package (Perception Pipeline)**

+- Video showing the object detectected by camera tagged onto the map.

 ### Requirements to run this package
 - ZED camera